FloraCanou/temperament_evaluator/README.md

 - `temperament_measures`: shows the complexity, error, and badness (simple and logflat).
 Parameters:
 	- `ntype`: *optional*.
 Averaging normalizer.
 Has `"breed"` (default), `"smith"` and `"none"`.
 	- `norm`: *optional*.
 Norm profile for the tuning space.
 See above.
+	- `inharmonic`: *optional*.
+For subgroup temperaments, treats the basis as if they were primes.
+Default is `False`.
 	- `error_scale`: *optional*.
 Scales the error.
 Default is `1200` (cents).
 	- `badness_scale`: *optional*.
 Scales the badness.
 Default is `1000` (millioctaves).
 - `wedgie`: returns and shows the wedgie of the temperament.